dlr-alr/dlr-tactile-manipulation/docs/_pages/humanoids23.md

 ## Abstract

-This paper identifies the culprits of naively combining learning-based controllers and state estimators for robotic in-hand manipulation.
-Specifically, we tackle the challenging task of purely tactile, goal-conditioned dextrous in-hand reorientation with the hand pointing downwards.
+This paper identifies and addresses the problems with naively combining (reinforcement) learning-based controllers and state estimators for robotic in-hand manipulation.
+Specifically, we tackle the challenging task of purely tactile, goal-conditioned, dextrous in-hand reorientation with the hand pointing downwards.
-Here, we observe that due to the limited sensing available, many control strategies that are feasible in simulation do not allow for accurate state estimation.
-Hence, separately training the controller and the estimator, and combining the two at test time, leads to poor performance.
+Due to the limited sensing available, many control strategies that are feasible in simulation when having full knowledge of the object's state do not allow for accurate state estimation.
+Hence, separately training the controller and the estimator and combining the two at test time leads to poor performance.
-Our proposed solution to this problem involves training a control policy by reinforcement learning coupled with the state estimator in simulation.
+We solve this problem by coupling the control policy to the state estimator already during training in simulation.
-We show that this approach leads to more robust state estimation and overall higher performance on the task while maintaining an interpretability advantage over fully end-to-end learning approaches.
+This approach leads to more robust state estimation and overall higher performance on the task while maintaining an interpretability advantage over end-to-end policy learning.
-Due to our unified learning scheme and an end-to-end gpu-accalerated implementation, learning only takes 5h to 8h on a single GPU.
+With our GPU-accelerated implementation, learning from scratch takes a median training time of only 6.5 hours on a single, low-cost GPU.
-In simulation experiments with the DLR-Hand II and for four significantly different object shapes, we provide an in-depth analysis of the performance of our approach.
+In simulation experiments with the DLR-Hand~II and for four significantly different object shapes, we provide an in-depth analysis of the performance of our approach.
-Finally, we show the successful sim2real transfer with rotating the objects to all 24 possible $$\pi/2$$-orientations.
+We demonstrate the successful sim2real transfer by rotating the four objects to all 24 orientations in the $$\pi/2$$ discretization of SO(3), which has never been achieved for such a diverse set of shapes.
+Finally, our method can reorient a cube consecutively to nine goals (median), which was beyond the reach of previous methods in this challenging setting.
 ![Sequence](../assets/imgs/humanoids23/motiv_pic.png)

 ---